marcotoronto/rdm-test/content/04_directory_structures.md

 1. ```_README``` file which resides in our **root directory** and elaborates on the contents of our folder structure, discusses how, where, and who did the data collection.
 2. ```_DATA-DICTIONARY``` file that resides in our **data directory** and elaborates on how our data variables are defined and described.

-Visually, the stucture looks like this:
+The stucture looks like this:

 ```
 ├── Project-Folder/